topleft/media-query/README.md

 ### Use one or more media queries to make your browser look like the image below when it is resized to less than 650px width.
 ![](vertical.png)

+### When you have finished open it on you iphone simulator.